Who we are

 Harrison Middleton University is dedicated to the memory of Willis Speight Harrison and Arthur Middleton.

-Willis Speight Harrison was a 1938 graduate of the School of Journalism University of North Carolina.
+Willis Speight Harrison was a 1938 graduate of the School of Journalism University of North Carolina, where he served as an editor of the Daily Tar Heel.
 He also served as a Lieutenant Commander in the Pacific during World War II, winning the Legion of Merit for Valor.
 His career in journalism spanned over twenty-five years, primarily for the Toledo Blade and the Philadelphia Bulletin where he wrote for the editorial page.
 He was a member of the Society of Professional Journalists and a life member and former president of the National Conference of Editorial Writers.
 Mr. Harrison was a chess and Scrabble player, an avid reader of the classics, and an inspiration to many.

 Arthur Middleton was a British American planter, legislator, signer of the Declaration of Independence, and one of the leaders in the controversies leading up to the American Revolution.
 After completing his education in England at various places, including St. John’s College, Cambridge, Middleton returned to South Carolina in 1763 and was elected to the colonial legislature.
 In 1765, he became justice of the peace for Berkeley county and also was elected to the colonial legislature.
 In 1775-1776, he was a member of the Council of Safety, a committee that directed leadership for the colony’s preparations for revolution.
 He served on the legislative committee that drafted the South Carolina state constitution and was a delegate to the Continental Congress, where he signed the Declaration of Independence.
 Middleton was a member of the Continental Congress (1781-1783), the South Carolina legislature (1785-1786), and the original board of trustees of the College of Charleston.